irteel/irteelsms/README.md

 You have to must include Country code at beginning of the phone number.

 ### Step 5:
-Replace your Install URL like `https://mywebhost.com/sms/api` with `https://irteelsms.com/demo/` `sms/api` is mandatory on your install url
+Replace your URL like `https://mywebhost.com/sms/api` with `https://irteelsms.com/demo/` `sms/api` is mandatory on your account url

 ```php
 $url = 'https://irteelsms.com/demo/sms/api';